 ITT 270 Introduction to Computer Hardware

-ITT 272 Introduction to Computer Networking
+ITT 272 Networking I

-The goal of this course is to develop an understanding of computer networks and provide basic background necessary for their construction and maintenance.
-It consists of readings, discussions, tours, and hands-on activities dealing with the structure, hardware, software, and protocols that make up computer networks.
-Prerequisite: ITT 181 or instructor permission.
-Offered fall semester only.
+The goal of this course is to develop an understanding of computer networks and provide the basic background necessary for implementing and maintaining them.
+Topics include: cabling systems, the OSI model, LAN and WAN protocols and devices, Ethernet, Wi-Fi, TCP/IP, network security, and network virtualization.
+Prerequisite: ITT 181 or permission of instructor.
+Offered fall and spring.
 Cr 3.

 ITT 281 Internet Web Site Development

 This course develops a basic understanding of and skill in the planning, development, and maintenance of Web sites.
 Topics include Web site planning methods, HTML, cascading style sheets, HTML editors, FTP, site maintenance, intellectual property issues, and legal issues.
 Students will develop sample Web pages and associated planning documents, and maintain a Web site on a server.
 It is assumed that students will be proficient with personal computers.
 Offered fall.
 Cr 3.

 An introduction to computer-aided design systems and their relationship to design, drafting, production, and documentation processes.
 Emphasis is on understanding and utilizing computer-aided design (CAD) hardware and software.
 The course focuses on basic 2D and 3D functions as they generally apply to computer-aided design applications.
 Offered on a two-year fall semester rotation.
 Lecture and lab.
 Cr 3.